Crash

 "See you!"

-"Not if I see you first," Dennis quipped lightly, but his eyes became wet at the same time.
-"By the way, your boyfriend is watching us," he notified and walked away.
+"Not if I see you first," Dennis quipped, but his eyes became wet at the same time.
+"By the way, your boyfriend is back watching us."
+He winked at Greg and walked away.

-Curious, Greg looked over his shoulder and caught Gil just in time.
-Dennis had been right.
-His boss and lover was watching them, looking perfectly annoyed, almost infuriated.
-The moment passed, and Gil left the hallway.
 Greg frowned.
-Whatīs the matter, Gil?
+What's the matter, Gil?
 Are you jealous?
 About a boy?
 Come on.
-You are the one who has the hots for a younger man not me.
+You're the one who has the hots for a younger man not me.
 I need them mature.

 "Hey, Greg.
 Are you here to work or to dream?"
 Catherine gave him a slap on the back.